What are webservices?

 Broadly speaking “Web Services” are programs that let one computer system talk to another computer system over the internet.
-For example, you might want to enter customer details into a office computer system and have those customer details be checked on an online ‘address checking’ website or something similar.

 A web service has list of methods and procedures that can be used by any of the applications irrespective of the programming languages, OS, hardware used to develop them.
 Any type of applications can access the functionality provided by the web service and such functionality is called web methods or web APIs.